Date: 16 May 2019. Saving on

 After repeated washing the threads will start to

 unravel at the edges.
 I just use scissors to cut off the loose

 threads.
-Honestly though, it's so easy to to do this.
-Plus it saves
+Honestly though, it is easy to to do this.
+Plus these rags save

 My skin has become thinner as I age.

 Several are used each day.
 I wash at least a half dozen every other

 My arm is getting better.
 Thankfully the pain levels are

 decreasing.
 The bruises are fading.
 Thanks for the comments

 and emailed notes regarding the arm.
 Your encouragement is so